History of military ballooning

-Balloons were one of the first mechanisms used in air warfare.
-Their role was originally mainly for reconnaissance purposes.
-They provided humans with the first available method of elevating themselves well over the battlefield to obtain the proverbial "birds-eye view."
-They were an early instrument of definitive intelligence collection and were also particularly useful in the preparation of accurate battlefield maps, before which time this rudimentary craft had led to many a battlefield failure.
+Balloons and kites were the first inventions used in aerial warfare and their primary role was reconnaissance.
+Balloons provided a reliable and stable means of elevating an observer high over the battlefield to obtain a birds-eye view of troop positions and movements.
+An early instrument of aerial intelligence collection, they were also useful for creating accurate battlefield maps, an important ingredient for battlefield success.
 Incendiary balloons also have a long history.
 The incendiary balloons carry hot air or something that can catch fire to destroy enemy territory.
 They could also hold small bombs for combat.
 The history of military ballooning dates back to the late 18th century, when the Montgolfier brothers, Joseph-Michel and Jacques-Étienne, first demonstrated the potential of hot-air balloons for military use.
 The first recorded military use of balloons was during the French Revolutionary Wars, when the French military used balloons to gather intelligence on the movements of the enemy.
 Balloons were also used during the American Civil War, where they were used for reconnaissance and communication.
+Balloons had a decline after several incidents in the interwar period.

 In the late 19th century, military ballooning began to evolve, as advances in technology allowed for the development of more sophisticated balloons and equipment.
 Balloons were equipped with cameras, telegraphs, and other instruments that allowed for more detailed and accurate reconnaissance and observation.

-During World War I, military ballooning reached its peak of development, as balloons were used extensively for reconnaissance and observation by both the Axis and Allied powers.
+During World War I, military ballooning reached its peak of development, as balloons were used extensively for reconnaissance and observation by both the Central powers and the Entente.
 Balloons were used to spot enemy movements, direct artillery fire, and provide early warning of enemy attacks.
-They also used for transporting goods, messages, and people across the battlefield.
+They were also used for transporting goods, messages, and people across the battlefield.

 After World War I, the use of military balloons declined, as aircraft and other technological innovations made them less relevant.
 However, balloons were still used for some specialized purposes, such as for meteorological observations and for training pilots.
 During the Cold War, the United States sent hundreds of high-altitude balloons over Eastern Bloc countries to gather intelligence on their nuclear capabilities, before replacing them with its newer spy planes.

 Today, military ballooning is not widely used, as other technologies such as drones and satellite have taken over its main roles.

 Kongming lantern

 Kongming lanterns were used as military signalling.
 The lantern was invented in the late Han dynasty, when Han dynasty chancellor Zhuge Liang (Kongming) was surrounded by Wei dynasty General Sima Yi at Pinlo, Sichuan.
 Zhuge Liang used paper-made "lanterns," or hot air balloons, to signal the rescue forces.
-The Kongming lantern became a common military signal in China, and it was inherited by the Mongolian troops, as seen in the Battle of Legnica.
+The Kongming lantern became a common military signal in China.
+The Mongolian army studied Kongming lanterns from China and used them in the Battle of Legnica during the Mongol invasion of Poland.
+This is the first time ballooning was known in the western world.
 Flying the Kongming lantern is now a civilian festival of memorizing chancellor Zhuge Liang in the Lantern Festival.